 - Social Customer Service (two days)

 - Social Media Measurement, Analytics and ROI (one day)

 Design isn’t your brand.
 Design helps express your brand.

 It’s a subtle but hugely important difference that most organisations simply get wrong.
 We help clients express their brand through websites, experiential events, social, apps, logos / visual identity, brochures, annual reports, offices, exhibitions and other brand marketing assets.

-Service design is an important part of the brand design we provide.
-This entails using service design tools such as customer journey mapping, use case scenarios, mood boards and stories.
-This approach provides a powerful basis for designing engaging services that form part of the overall experience.
+Service design is an important part of the brand design work we do.
+This entails using service design tools such as customer journey mapping, use case scenarios, mood boards and stories to help our clients bring their brand to life.
+This approach provides a powerful basis for designing engaging services that form part of the overall brand experience.